-Published in MoneyControl on 4th Feb,2019.
+Published in MoneyControl on 4th Feb 2019.
 Written by Abhishek Bondia.

 At 49, Subhash suffered a major heart attack.
 His arteries had over 90 percent blockage.
-He underwent a bypass heart surgery and then recovered fully.
+He underwent bypass heart surgery and then recovered fully.
 This was a huge shock for the extended family.
 A teetotaler, vegetarian, and non-smoker, Subhash was free from major vices loosely associated with heart ailments.
 Moreover, he used to go for regular morning walks too.
 Subhash says his doctor could not give a worthy plausible medical cause.
-Stress and genetics were the only thing they pointed out.
+Stress and genetics were the only things they pointed out.

 This is not as unusual as it may appear to a few.
 I see several families with similar medical shocks.
-My neighbour’s 30-year old sister was diagnosed with ovarian cancer.
+My neighbor’s 30-year old sister was diagnosed with ovarian cancer.
 At work, a colleague in the cubicle next to me lost his father to a sudden cardiac arrest.
 One of my college friend’s 10-year old daughter was diagnosed with a rare auto-immune disease.
-Most of us know atleast one family in our first-degree connections, that has a person diagnosed with a critical illness.
+Most of us know at least one family in our first-degree connections, that has a person diagnosed with a critical illness.
 Still, many tend to ignore the possibility of such fate.
 Whatever may be the cause for such optimism it does not justify a lack of financial planning to handle a critical illness.

 The cost of treating a critical illness is high.
 A hospital bill of Rs 1 lakh per day is not out of the ordinary.
 For cancer, costs could include surgery of the affected part, chemotherapy, radiation, diagnostics, medication and rehabilitation costs.
 Often the sum assured of a standard mediclaim policy falls short to cover the hospitalization costs itself.